 Forensic Linguistics Graduate Program Options

 Forensic linguists aid in legal cases by using specialized software and language statistics to analyze written or spoken documents.
-There are no graduate programs in forensic linguistics, but students who want to work in this growing field might choose to pursue a master's or Ph.D. program in linguistics, while completing elective courses in forensic linguistics.
+There are no graduate programs in forensic linguistics, but students who want to work in this growing field might choose to pursue a master's or doctoral program in linguistics, while completing elective courses in forensic linguistics.
+Many graduate programs offer flexibility, allowing students with an interest in forensic linguistics to choose courses that will aid them in this field.

 Master's Degree in Linguistics